Tony Bennett: 1954–1965: A growing artistry

 In 1954, the guitarist Chuck Wayne became Bennett's musical director.
 Bennett released his first long-playing album in 1955, Cloud 7.
 The album was billed as featuring Wayne and showed Bennett's leanings towards jazz.
 In 1957, Ralph Sharon became Bennett's pianist, arranger, and musical director, replacing Wayne.
-Sharon told Bennett that a career singing "sweet saccharine songs like 'Blue Velvet'" wouldn't last long, and encouraged Bennett to focus even more on his jazz inclinations.
+Sharon told Bennett that a career singing "sweet saccharine songs like 'Blue Velvet'" would not last long, and encouraged Bennett to focus even more on his jazz inclinations.

 The result was the 1957 album The Beat of My Heart.
 It featured well-known jazz musicians such as Herbie Mann and Nat Adderley, with a strong emphasis on percussion from the likes of Art Blakey, Jo Jones, Latin star Candido Camero, and Chico Hamilton.
 The album was both popular and critically praised.
-Bennett followed this by working with the Count Basie Orchestra, becoming the first male pop vocalist to sing with Basie's band.
-The albums Basie Swings, Bennett Sings (1958) and In Person!
-(1959) were the well-regarded fruits of this collaboration, with "Chicago" being one of the standout songs.
+Bennett followed this by working with the Count Basie Orchestra, becoming the first male pop vocalist to sing with Count Basie's band.
+The albums Strike Up the Band and In Person! (both 1959) were the well-regarded fruits of this collaboration, with "Chicago" being one of the standout songs.

 Bennett also built up the quality and, therefore, the reputation of his nightclub act; in this he was following the path of Sinatra and other top jazz and standards singers of this era.
-In June 1962, Bennett staged a highly promoted concert performance at Carnegie Hall, using a stellar line-up of musicians including Al Cohn, Kenny Burrell, and Candido, as well as the Ralph Sharon Trio.
+In June 1962, Bennett staged a highly promoted concert performance at Carnegie Hall, using a stellar lineup of musicians including Al Cohn, Kenny Burrell, and Candido, as well as the Ralph Sharon Trio.
 Carnegie Hall had not featured a male pop performer until then (only Judy Garland one year before that).
 The concert featured 44 songs, including favorites like "I've Got the World on a String" and "The Best Is Yet To Come".
-It was a big success, further cementing Bennett's reputation as a star both at home and abroad.
+It was a big success and like Garland's, the concert was recorded for posterity, further cementing Bennett's reputation as a star both at home and abroad.
 Bennett also appeared on television, and in October 1962 he sang on the initial broadcast of The Tonight Show Starring Johnny Carson.